xKraut95/cybersecurity-journey/certifications/Cisco.md

 - Learned to implement best practices for network security and optimization in corporate environments.
 - Developed the ability to adapt to modern networking and cybersecurity paradigms, ensuring secure and efficient communication across networks.

-- Also, I did labs to administrate LAN, check different errors and learnt about useful commands to fix errors in networking.
+- Also, I did labs to administrate a few LANs, check different errors and learnt about useful commands to fix errors in networking.